Franco94/React-Node-Delivery-Service/README.md

   c. `npm run build`
   d. `cd ..`

-3. Run local instance of MongoDB.
+3. Run local instance of MongoDB in your computer.

 4. Launch server with `npm run launch`.
 This will also automatically populate the Mongo database.
+Webpage and API at `http://localhost:8080/`.

-## Api
+## API
 * GET `api/` (test connection)

 * GET `api/deliveryOrders` (Get all delivery orders)